FlipsideCrypto/fsc-evm/models/doc_descriptions/protocols/nado.md

 {% enddocs %}

-{% docs nado_edge_trades  %}

-All edge trades paired with the associated trader/subaccount.

-{% enddocs %}

 {% docs nado_symbol %}

 The specific Nado product symbol, if it is a futures product it will have a -PERP suffix.